Explore this Section

 In American Literature and Culture, tutors, (Ian Bell, Oliver Harris, James Peacock and Tim Lustig) have research interests in nineteenth- and twentieth-century, in contemporary fiction, relations between literature and science, African American literature, film noir, cultural theory and cultural memory, Anglo-American modernism, trauma theory, and the Beat generation.

-In addition to offering research degrees at a postgraduate level with a specialisation in American Studies (MRes in Humanities and PhD in American Studies), the History MA offers American history courses and the English MA offers American literature courses.
+In addition to offering research degrees at a postgraduate level with a specialisation in American Studies (PhD in American Studies), the History MA offers American history courses and the English MA offers American literature courses.
 Please see the links below for more information on each of these programmes.

 You are also warmly invited to contact the School of Humanities Postgraduate Administrator: